 Plantation Shutters have become a very popular window covering over the past decade.
 Consumers love the versatility, functionality and durability of interior plantation shutters.
 The right shutter can look beautiful in any home and with any design style.

-With 35 years of experience manufacturing top quality plantation shutters, Sunburst Shutters & Window Fashions offers this brief Shutters 101 blog for anyone shopping for plantation shutters.
+Founded in 1978, with so many years of experience manufacturing top quality plantation shutters, Sunburst Shutters & Window Fashions offers this brief Shutters 101 blog for anyone shopping for plantation shutters.
 We'll walk you through the plantation shutter basics.

 The basic elements of any shutter include a top rail and bottom rail (horizontal pieces), stiles (the vertical pieces), louvers (which attach between the stiles and rails), a tilt rod and a frame.
 Regardless of the material, these components make up a shutter.

 In a multiple shutter panel window opening, the adjoining stiles can either be rabetted (the 2 adjoining stiles look like 2 opposite “L” shapes closing together), astragal (one stile has a frame piece that stretches beyond the edge and closes over the other) or with weather-stripping (interlocking rubber pieces that connect on each panel to seal out airflow).